 How To Choose Good Pork Shoulder?

-- Avoid firmness and discoloration: Steer clear of pork shoulder cuts that feel excessively firm or have patches of discoloration.
-Firmness can indicate toughness, while discoloration may suggest spoilage or improper handling when cook the pork.
+• Check the firmness and color: Steer clear of pork shoulder cuts that feel excessively firm or have color changes.
+Firmness can indicate toughness, while the color will tell whether the pork is fresh or not.

-- Check the expiration date: Before purchasing, always inspect the expiration date on the packaging to ensure the pork shoulder is fresh and within the recommended consumption timeframe.
+• Check the use-by date: Before purchasing, always inspect the use-by date on the packaging to ensure the pork shoulder is fresh and within the recommended consumption timeframe.

 Bone In versus Boneless Pork in pork shoulder cook